2002–2006 municipal reorganization of Montreal: Demerger

 At the provincial elections of April 2003, the Quebec Liberal Party defeated the Parti Québécois.
 One central plank of the Liberal campaign was that if elected, they would allow merged municipalities to organize referendums in order to demerge if they wished to do so.
 As promised, on June 20, 2004, the referendums were held throughout Quebec.

-The process to demerge from the forced amalgamation was complicated. (see 2004 Quebec municipal referendums and 2000–2006 municipal reorganization in Quebec) The first stage was to sign a register in order for a referendum to be held, then the population had to vote a second time.
+The process to demerge was complicated. (see 2004 Quebec municipal referendums and 2000–2006 municipal reorganization in Quebec) The first stage was to sign a register in order for a referendum to be held, then the population had to vote a second time.
 In several areas, the referendums failed because even though a majority of those voting supported demerging, it did not meet the required threshold of 35% of registered voters.
 This process was detailed in a documentary film called The Village Resists: The Forced Municipal Mergers of Quebec by Ryan Young that followed the municipality of Ste-Anne-de-Bellevue as it fought successfully to demerge.

 On the island of Montreal, referendums were held in 22 of the 27 previously independent municipalities.
 Following the referendum results, 15 of the previously independent municipalities have regained most of their independence.
 These are predominantly English-speaking municipalities, with also some French-speaking municipalities.
 Oddly, one of the 15 municipalities recreated, L'Île-Dorval, had no permanent inhabitants at the 2001 census, being a cottaging island.

 The demerger took place on January 1, 2006.
 After this date, there were 16 municipalities on the island of Montreal—the city of Montreal proper plus 15 independent municipalities.
 The current city of Montreal comprises the pre-2002 city of Montreal plus 12 of the previously independent municipalities, and is divided into 19 arrondissements.
 The post-demerger city of Montreal has a territory of 366.02 km2 (141.3 sq. miles) and a population of 1,583,590 inhabitants (based on 2001 census figures).
 Compared with the pre-merger city of Montreal, this is a net increase of 96.8% in land area, and 52.3% in population.
 Compared with the post-merger city of Montreal, however, this is a net decrease of 26.8% in land area, and 12.64% in population.